subygan/golang_learn/Go_tour/01_Intro.md

 ---
+emoji: 🐭
 title: Learning golang 01 - Basics
-emoji: 🐭
+Description: Learning go from the go tour
 layout: base
+type: page
 ---
 ## Intro
 - Every go program is made of packages and "main" package is run first.